 (2) There is no compulsory voting.

-(3) Anyone who has attained the age of eighteen years is an adult.
+(3) Anyone who has attained the age of seventeen years is an adult.

 Article 38 Right to Petition